giovanemachado/villagers/README.md

 ### Tricks

-You can grab player id and username this way in any controller
+You can grab player id (from payload) this way in any controller

 ```ts
 @Post('/any-route')